surjit/jpauli.github.io/_carew/posts/2015-02-05-zend-vm-executor.md

 This file is named [zend_vm_execute.h](http://lxr.php.net/xref/PHP_5_6/Zend/zend_vm_execute.h), and be carefull as you may have guessed : **it is horribly huge**.

 Maths ?
-We support 167 OPCodes as of PHP5.6 , imagine all those 167 OPCode handlers accept the full 5 possible combinaisons for both their op1 and op2 ...
+We support 167 OPCodes as of PHP 5.6 , imagine all those 167 OPCode handlers accept the full 5 possible combinaisons for both their op1 and op2 ...
 That gives 4175 C functions to store into this file.

 In fact, every OPCode handler will not accept the 5 different possible types of operands, and will lead to less specialized declinations.